pierrick-jeanjean/personal-blog/_posts/being-a-solution-architect-series/2024-08-11-being-a-solution-architect-introduction.markdown

 Some days, I’m completely lost, while others, I grasp my responsibilities clearly.

-In this series of posts, I’ll document everything, hoping to gain greater clarity about my duties and activities.”
-12
+In this series of posts, I'll document everything, hoping to gain greater clarity about my duties and activities.

 Cheers!